nicky-nym/nicky-nym.github.io/index.md

   - frequent pathside seating for elderly people

+### <a name="social-prosperity"></a>More social prosperity

+It should be:
+  * easy to go see your friends
+  * easy to do an errand for your mom
+  * easy to go to weird new clubs and meetup groups to see who's there

 ### <a name="economic-prosperity"></a>More economic prosperity

 * should **thrive economically** compared to similarly-sized normal cities